HISTORIC DISTRICT DEVELOPMENT CORPORATION

 Sweet Auburn Historic District started as a thriving economic community for African-Americans.
 Our focus is to ensure that African-Americans always can consider Sweet Auburn a destination for continued support.

-The HDDC model of preservation focuses on three key components: Non-Displacement, Historic Preservation, and Sustained and Equitable Economic Growth.
+The HDDC model of preservation focuses on three key components: Non-Displacement, Historic Preservation, and Sustainability.

 These three principles guide our work: